Executive Producer Raney Aronson-Rath

 Aronson-Rath’s work to translate FRONTLINE’s core journalistic values of fairness, depth and transparency into the digital space was recently featured in “Video Now,” a report by the Tow Center for Digital Journalism at the Columbia University Graduate School of Journalism, as well as in the school’s “duPont Talks” series.

 A 2014-2015 Fellow at the MIT Open Doc Lab, Aronson-Rath has spoken on the future of journalism at the Skoll World Forum, the TV Next Summit, the National Scholastic Press Association’s High School Journalism Convention, Columbia University Graduate School of Journalism, the Power of Narrative Journalism Conference, and at universities including Stanford, UC Berkeley, NYU and MIT.

 Aronson-Rath joined FRONTLINE in 2007 as a senior producer.
 She was named deputy executive producer by David Fanning, the series’ founder, in 2012, and then became executive producer in 2015.
 Before managing FRONTLINE, Aronson-Rath produced several notable FRONTLINE documentaries including News War, The Last Abortion Clinic, The Jesus Factor, Law & Disorder, and Post Mortem.

-Prior to FRONTLINE, Aronson-Rath worked at ABC News, The Wall Street Journal, and MSNBC.
+Prior to FRONTLINE, Aronson-Rath worked at ABC News and The Wall Street Journal.
 She earned her bachelor’s degree in South Asian studies and history from the University of Wisconsin, and received her master’s from the Columbia University Graduate School of Journalism.